juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 ### Trap questions
 You can designate any question as a trap question.
 The trap question could be something like that:

-Which of the of the flavored drinks have you consumed in the past year:
+Which flavored drinks have you consumed in the past year.
+Please read the answer options carefully and select only the items that apply.
 - Coca Cola
 - Gatorade
 - RC Cola (disqualify)